Residential Market Dynamics in Riyadh, Jeddah, Dammam and Al Khobar.

 A healthy residential real estate market is a critical enabler of a vibrant economy.
-Many significant changes have been spear-headed by the government in the last five years to create a housing ecosystem through the Ministry of Municipal Rural Affairs & Housing and attracting private investment through easing coordination with government entities, simplifying legislative work and partnership structures.
-Additionally, with change occurring across all dimensions of life in KSA, it is no different for the residential market; as highlighted by shifting home-buyer preferences.
-This presents a sizeable opportunity for developers to capitalise on, though it does require a different approach than what has worked previously.
-It is important to think about the market on where it will be in the future, rather than how it has performed in the past.
-It also provides opportunities for significant scale, something that was seldom possible in the past.
+In the last five years the Ministry of Municipal Rural Affairs & Housing has created a housing ecosystem to attract private investment through easing coordination with government entities, simplifying legislative work and partnership structures.
+Additionally, with change occurring across all dimensions of life in KSA, it is no different for the residential market.

 In this paper, Colliers explores demand dynamics of the residential sector across Riyadh, Jeddah and Dammam & Al Khobar (the Kingdom’s largest cities).

 Across Riyadh, Jeddah and DAK, the number of households is projected to grow from 2.31 million in 2020 to approximately 2.88 million by 2030, recording average growth of 2.24%.
 In July 2021, an official announcement was made outlining the government’s objective to increase Riyadh’s population from the current estimate of 6.8 million to 15 – 20 million by 2030.

 “Driven by factors including growing considerations towards family planning and general cost of living-to-affordability dynamics, a major demand driver for new households is the gradual decrease in average household size.
 As the total number of households increase across the three major cities, average household size is expected to decrease from 5.8 to 5.3 by 2030” Commented Imad Damrah, Managing Director | Colliers – Saudi Arabia.